vegaprotocol/documentation/docs/howto/create-market.md

 ### 3. Propose a new market

 Create your proposal for a new market, taking care to craft it to your requirements.
-Please refer to the field descriptions found in the [Market proposals and governance](../trading-questions.md#governance) section.
 The current configuration of [network parameters](#where-do-i-find-the-current-network-parameters) can also be loaded programmatically.

 The current time on the Vega blockchain is required to accurately set validation, closing and enactment times (specified in seconds from the Unix epoch).
 Please see the how-to guide for [Vega Time](time.md) to learn more about blockchain time.
 For further guidance on timestamp ranges, please see the following points: